ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2021.01/+article.md

 ![!YouTube-s#d](PLZRRxQcaEjA4qyEuYfAMCazlL0vQDkIj2 "[[IMDb](https://www.imdb.com/title/tt6439562/)] Mind Field: Season 1")

 I've finished the first season last December, and this isn't quite fair to the show because it's such an amazing series, so putting it as an honorable mention doesn't really represent the whole series.
-But, I've only watched the first one and haven't seen the next seasons, so I'll put it here for this month's digest.
+But, I've only watched the first one and haven't seen the next seasons, so I'll put it here for this month's Harvest.

 ![!YouTube#d](d9ak52ZVL5k "[[MyAnimeList](https://myanimelist.net/anime/38295/Joshikausei)] Joshikausei")